-Teaching and Learning
+Teaching and Learning with WWO

-The WWO collection is valuable simply for the access it offers to early women’s texts: many faculty tell us that they could not teach their courses without it.
+The Women Writers Online (WWO) collection is valuable simply for the access it offers to early women’s texts: many faculty tell us that they could not teach their courses without it.
 But we also offer other tools and materials to help teachers use the uniquely digital dimensions of WWO more effectively in their teaching.
 Below you’ll find a searchable database of syllabi on early women’s writing, suggested assignments to help students use some of the advanced features of WWO, and a set of quick how-tos to help get you started.

 Suggested Assignments

 We collect innovative ideas for assignments and lesson plans using WWO and other digital research collections.
 These assignments emphasize creative uses of searching, an awareness of history and context, and attention to the details of the texts.
 Have an idea for a great assignment?
-Send it to us!
+Email it to us!
 We’re happy to include it here, with or without your name.
 We also include here suggestions for teaching humanities students about building and using digital resources.
-Read more

 Orientations and How-tos